youngzar/wra410/README.md

 1. Made a strike through any past weeks on the schedule
 2. Added css to create grid for grading table, also titles for the table
-3. added titles and reorganzied contact page
+3. Added titles and reorganzied contact page
+4. Made the resources page with gray tiles like student groups page